 …and they all required that you mix the dough, then chill it for an hour, then roll it out and cut it, then bake it…and THEN let the cookies cool so you can add the caramel and chocolate.
 Delicious, without a doubt, but too much work to satisfy a weekday cookie craving!

-Now, for any Twix purists out there, I will say this: using a cake mix gives you a softer cookie with a faint cake batter taste.
-None of my testers cared (and most couldn’t even tell the difference), but if you really want that crunchy shortbread cookie, you should make my Homemade Twix bars instead.
+With layers of cookie, caramel, and milk chocolate, these taste a lot like Twix candy bars!
+Now, for any Twix purists out there, I will say this: using a cake mix gives you a softer cookie with a faint cake batter flavor.
+None of my testers cared (and most couldn’t even tell the difference).
+If you want a cookie that tastes just like the candy bar, you can either bake the cookies a little bit longer than directed in my recipe so they are crunchy OR make my Homemade Twix bars instead.
 They have a traditional shortbread crust, but since they are made as bars instead of cookies there’s still no chilling, rolling or cutting, so they come together quickly.

 If you’d like a Twix cookie, however, without all the work, these cake mix twix cookies are the way to go!
 Not only are they easy to make, they turn out gorgeous, making them a perfect cookie for gifting.